Why Having a RC Card Is Essential for Foreigners in South Korea (2025)

 Secure housing deposits that are legally protected.

-Need a legal address to complete your ARC application?
+Need a legal address to complete your RC application?
 Find hassle-free, fully-furnished housing with Enkostay and get your required documents fast.
 Click below to start browsing.

 Extend your visa